botman/botman/README.md

 ### Long running tasks

-BotMan uses the Slack Event API to get information from Slack.
-When Slack sends the information to your app, you have **3 seconds** to return a HTTP 2xx status.
+BotMan uses the Webhook APIs to get information from the messaging system.
+When the messaging system of your choice sends the information to your app, you have **3 seconds** to return a HTTP 2xx status.
-Otherwise Slack will consider the event delivery attempt failed and Slack will attempt to deliver the message up to three more times.
+Otherwise the delivery attempt will be considered as a failure and the messaging system will attempt to deliver the message up to three more times.

 This means that you should push long running tasks into an asynchronous queue.